 This is what happened when a senior generation family member called his wife and four children together for dinner in order to make an "announcement."
 His objective was to inspire the next generation to be active philanthropists but, instead, his surprise declaration regarding his plans to distribute his fortune had the opposite effect, causing the family to criticize his decision and gang up on him.

 If he had met with each member individually and fostered a two-way dialogue and feedback before bringing everyone together for a thoughtful discussion, he would likely have achieved his goal.
 Instead, he got what he most feared: an evening that ended in fractured family relations, and a lost opportunity to inspire his children about his philanthropic vision.

 A better approach may be to empower your family.
 First, let everyone know that they have a role in the wealth discussion and planning process (an age-appropriate role, of course).
 Second, define the different roles people have, determine what the content of the different conversations should be, decide when and how different people will be involved, and declare what effective family communication looks like.
 I believe this maxim should be a lifetime principle for families, but it also happens to work well in helping to direct the wealth-and-planning conversation.

-And I believe the general rule should be this: The more impact a decision has on them, the more voice you should give them.
+And I believe the general rule should be this: The more impact a decision has on a family member, the more voice you should give him or her.
 Even at a young age, giving a voice to children builds self-respect, teaches them how to ask questions and express opinions, and gives them a sense of destiny and influence over their future.

 Because this was done with no prior family conversation, his children had no "voice" and, therefore, their individual wishes were not apparent.
 Thankfully, a happy ending was achieved after he was encouraged to have an open conversation about his decisions.
 He then learned that one of the daughters was very interested in working in the family business, and all four children preferred to be shareholders and stay connected to the legacy.